 Phone: 864.467.8551

-How To Look Up Greenville County South Carolina Warrants
+How To Find Out if Someone Has a Warrant in Greenville County South Carolina

 When trying to find Greenville County warrants, there are two main ways to do so.
 The first way is by contacting the Greenville County Sheriff’s Office Warrant Services Division.
 This division receives active warrants issued from all courts within the jurisdiction of Greenville County.